Skip to content

 Kilby is a freelance writer from New Jersey and managing editor of Catholic World Report.
 He received his undergrad degree in humanities and Catholic culture from the Franciscan University of Steubenville.
 In addition to working with the Knights of the Holy Eucharist (knights.org), he has served as a journalist for Princeton Packet Publications, and the Trenton Monitor, the magazine for the Diocese of Trenton.
 Some of his published work can also be found in St. Anthony Messenger, Catholic Herald (UK), and Catholic World Report.
 For the latter he is managing editor.
 Find more of his writing at ramblingspirit.com

-Previous article Gospel Lectio Divina for the Twenty-sixth Sunday in Ordinary Time - October 1, 2023
+Previous article Gospel Lectio Divina for the Third Sunday of Advent - December 17, 2023

 Leave a comment